xuechendi/xuechendi.github.io/_posts/2019-07-12-Apache-Arrow-Gandiva-on-LLVM/2019-07-12-Apache-Arrow-Gandiva-on-LLVM.md

 ---
 layout: post
-title: "Apache Arrow Gandiva on LLVM(Installation)"
+title: "Apache Arrow Gandiva on LLVM(Installation and evaluation)"
 date: 2019-07-12
 categories: [Spark]
-abstract: "Installation of Apache Arrow and Gandiva."
+abstract: "Installation and evaluation of Apache Arrow and Gandiva."
 abstract_img: ""
 ---